 When packing for a short trip or weekend getaway, it can be hard enough to choose what to bring.
 Why add the stress of trying to figure out what to put all those choices into?
 Rolling luggage is overkill.
 Your standard tote is not big enough, and its open top is a recipe for disaster.
 A roomy duffle is the perfect solution.
 Does that have to mean an athletic style bag with a giant logo on the side?
 Nope!
 Because you can make your own stylin’ duffle.
 And you can make it in the season’s most fashionable colors and prints.
 Don’t be put off by the size, structure or professional finishes.
 This duffle is much easier to make than you might think.
 Let's give it a go!

 Reusable shopping bags are everywhere these days.
 In fact, in many towns and cities, plastic and even paper bags are simply no longer available in the check-out line.
-I love the sturdy fabric grocery totes you normally come across, and we've made a number of them here at Sew4Home (I've included links below).
+I love the sturdy fabric grocery totes you normally come across, and we've made a number of them here at Sew4Home (links are included below).
 The only problem with the larger, heavier bags is remembering to bring them with you to the store!
-Today's final project in our Simply Color series with Vanessa Christenson and Moda Fabrics is a set of foldaway bags in their own carrying case.
+As an alternative, we have this pair of foldaway bags in their own carrying case.
 It's compact enough (just 5" x 7" x 2") to throw in your purse or keep in the car's glove box.
 But it still holds two generously-sized shopping duffles that will carry an amazing amount of stuff!
 The carrying case even has a handy front pocket to hold a shopping list, cards, keys and more.